为您找到"

 "相关结果约100,000,000个

-Maus, a often published as Maus: A Survivor's Tale, is a graphic novel by American cartoonist Art Spiegelman, serialized from 1980 to 1991.
+Maus, [a] often published as Maus: A Survivor's Tale, is a graphic novel by American cartoonist Art Spiegelman, serialized from 1980 to 1991.
 It depicts Spiegelman interviewing his father about his experiences as a Polish Jew and Holocaust survivor.
-The work employs postmodern techniques, and represents Jews as mice and Germans and Poles as cats and pigs respectively.
-Critics have classified ...
+The work employs postmodern techniques, and represents Jews as mice, Germans as cats and Poles as pigs.
+Critics have classified Maus as memoir ...

 Maus is also a tricky text, prone to misinterpretation—and, as in Tennessee, censorship.
 It was notably banned in Russia in 2015 because the modified swastika on its cover was categorized as ...